Statistics and Its Interface

-Call for Papers: Special Issue on Modern Meta-Analysis and Network Meta-Analysis Methods
+Call for Papers: Special Issue on Statistical Learning of Tensor Data

-The submission deadline for this special issue is November 1, 2019.
-All submissions must be made online through the website http://www.e-publications.org/ip/sbs/index.php/index/login.
-Please indicate (in the comment box) that your submission is for the Special Issue on Modern Meta-Analysis and Network Meta-Analysis Methods.
-All submissions will run through the regular review process.
-In our capacity as editors of this special issue, we will handle the peer review in a timely and careful manner.
+The submission deadline for the special issue is October 1, 2022.
+All submissions must be online through the website http://www.e-publications.org/ip/sbs/index.php/index/login.
+Please state that your submissions are “For the Special Issue on statistical learning of tensor data” in the Box of Comments to the editors.
+The submissions will go through regular review process.
+As the editors for this special issue, we will handle the peer review timely and carefully.

-We are confident that with your support and collaboration this special issue will be a success and will reflect state-of-art of research at the frontier of this vital and rapidly developing area.
+With your support and collaboration, we are confident that the special issue will be a success that will reflect the state-of-art of research at the frontier of this vital and rapidly developing area.
 We look forward to receiving your papers in due course.

-Yuedong Wang (co-editor-in-chief), University of California at Santa Barbara
+- Yuedong Wang (Co-Editor-in-Chief), University of California, Santa Barbara